 Persistence running is all about taking the goal you have, breaking it down into smaller pieces and focusing on achieving them.

-I received word that a great friend of mine, Kenny Foster, had won the Penn Relays 10,000m event last thursday outrunning a very strong field of collegiate and elite men in the process.
+I received word that a friend of mine, Kenny Foster, had won the Penn Relays 10,000m event last Thursday.

 Kenny, like me and am sure many of you, had to endure many disappointing races to get to the level he is currently at.

-Last year, Kenny flew to the 2011 Rotterdam, Netherlands and ran a very brave race setting a than personal best of 1.07.53 through the half-marathon point.
+Last year, Kenny flew to the Netherlands and ran a very brave race setting a then personal best of 1.07.53 through the half-marathon point.